Filing a Mesothelioma Claim in Pennsylvania

 In 2020, a teacher with mesothelioma reached a settlement with a Philadelphia school district for $850,000.
 She had swept up asbestos dust that flaked off insulation in her classroom but was never warned of the risks.

 In the rare case that a lawsuit is not settled out of court, it may go to trial.
-A jury then decides the case with a verdict.
+A judge or jury then decides the case with a verdict.

 Mesothelioma verdicts award victims an average of between $5 million and $11.4 million— if the case is decided in the victim’s favor.
 If not, the victim receives no money.

 Most Pennsylvania mesothelioma lawyers try to reach settlements since families start to see the first payments in 90 days.
-Still, lawyers will always prepare cases as if they will go to trial just in case.
+Still, lawyers will always prepare their claims as if they will go to trial just in case.

 Asbestos Laws and Regulations in Pennsylvania